CUMLSec/stateformer/README.md

 The script will load the pretrained weight parameters from `checkpoints/pretrain/` and finetunes the model.
 If you encounter memory overflow, try to increase `--update-freq` and decrease `$MAX_SENTENCES` in the script.
 This will reduce the batch size but aggregate the gradient for more batches, resulting in the same effective batch size.

-It is easy to edit `./command/finetune/finetune_mips_O0.sh` to finetune on other binarized data.
+It should be easy to edit `./command/finetune/finetune_mips_O0.sh` to finetune on other binarized data.

 ### Optional